Force Works

-Force Works was the name of different fictional superhero teams appearing in American comic books published by Marvel Comics.
+Force Works is the name of two superhero teams appearing in American comic books published by Marvel Comics.

 Publication history

-The first version of Force Works appeared in the comic book Force Works #1, (July 1994) created by writers Dan Abnett and Andy Lanning and initially drawn by Tom Tenney.
+The first version of Force Works appeared in the comic book Force Works #1 (July 1994), created by writers Dan Abnett and Andy Lanning and initially drawn by Tom Tenney.
 The team was formed from the remains of the West Coast Avengers, after leader Iron Man left the Avengers due to an internal dispute.
 Force Works maintained a different outlook than that of the Avengers, trying to preempt natural and man-made disasters.

 The second version of Force Works was mentioned in Civil War #6.

 Fictional team biography

 From the ashes of West Coast Avengers

 Force Works began shortly after the West Coast Avengers disbanded.
 Tony Stark, otherwise known as the superhero Iron Man, sought to form a superhero group with a different philosophy than its predecessors (most notably the East Coast branch of the Avengers): they would not just stop disasters, but prevent them.
 The team was initially composed of Iron Man, U.S. Agent, Spider-Woman (Julia Carpenter), Scarlet Witch, and Wonder Man.
-By the end of their first mission, Wonder Man was thought dead at the hands of the invading Kree, and shortly thereafter the alien Century became his replacement.
-The group used a combination of The Chaos Computer (a supercomputer that used incoming information to predict future events) and the hex powers of the Scarlet Witch to attempt to prevent major world problems.
+By the end of their first mission, Wonder Man was thought dead at the hands of the invading Kree, and shortly thereafter the alien Century replaced him.
+The group used a combination of the Chaos Computer (a supercomputer that used incoming information to predict future events) and the Scarlet Witch's powers to attempt to prevent major world problems.

 Force Works used a Stark Enterprises facility known as The Works as their base.
 The building was fully equipped for the team's use; it featured powerful security and stealth systems and incorporated nanotechnology that would repair the building if it were damaged.
 It was maintained by a Stark Industries staff, leaving Force Works to focus on its duties.
 The facility was also administered by an artificial intelligence system called P.L.A.T.O.
 (Piezo-electrical Logistic Analytical Tactical Operator).
 The Works also included living and training accommodations and could also produce hard-light holographs.

 Although Force Works was officially led by the Scarlet Witch, Iron Man would often act insubordinately and make his own decisions during their missions.
 Later it was revealed that Iron Man was under the influence of the time-traveling villain Kang the Conqueror (even later revealed to be his future self Immortus in disguise).
 The team fought several battles, existed for just less than two years, and disbanded.
 Most of its members rejoined the Avengers or sank into obscurity.

 Shortly after the disintegration of the group, Tony Stark died in his attempts to regain control of himself from "Kang" and was replaced by a younger, alternate-reality version of himself.
 The original Stark did not remain dead for long, due to the events that culminated in the "Heroes Reborn" storyline.